You can view and manage your user account information and settings from your profile and settings pages.

 - To unlink an account, click Unlink an Account, choose an account, and click Unlink Account.

-- Multiple accounts from the same social network or the same enterprise provider are automatically linked.
+- Multiple accounts from the same social network or the same organization-specific provider are automatically linked.

 - When switching between accounts, you will remain signed in to the current account unless you clear the Stay signed in to current account when switching check box before switching.
 You can remain signed in to one public account at a time, and if you have multiple organizational accounts for the same organization, you can remain signed in to only one of them.